CUCyber/cyberrange/README.md

 ## Development

 1. `git clone https://github.com/CUCyber/cyberrange.git`
+2. Update the configuration information for the service you're changing
-2. Make your changes
+3. Make your changes
-3. Submit a PR
+4. Submit a PR